psugihara/FreeChat/README.md

 <h1 align="center">FreeChat</h1>

-Chat with Meta’s Llama 2 on your MacBook without installing any other software or connecting to the internet.
-Every conversation is saved locally.
+Chat with Meta’s Llama 2 on your MacBook without installing any other software.
+Every conversation is saved locally, all conversations happen offline.

 - Customize persona and expertise by changing the system prompt
 - Try any llama.cpp compatible model